-In sum, while fears about mask wearing are understandable, universal mask policies are the most effective and safe way to reduce the risk that children, including Plaintiffs, will acquire
+In sum, whatever fears some may have about mask wearing, universal mask policies are the most effective and safe way to reduce the risk that children, including Plaintiffs, will acquire a grave and dangerous illness at school.
+HF 847 bans such policies.
+The balance of equities thus weighs heavily in favor of the requested injunction.